MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Bash.md

 ## **Writing a bash script**

-You can also put all of your bash commands into a .sh file, and run them from the command line.
+You can also put all of your bash commands into a .[[sh]] file, and run them from the command line.
 Say you had a bash script with the following contents:

 ```
 #!/bin/bash